 - Correct stretched piercings

 Dr. Rodwell’s Approach to Earlobe Repair

 Dr. Rodwell will examine your earlobes carefully and tell you what can be accomplished to restore their appearance.
-For some patients, tissue can be easily sutured back together, while for other patients, healthy tissue from the earlobe must be rearranged to replace damaged areas.
+For some patients, a stretched piercing can be easily sutured back together, while for other patients, healthy tissue from the earlobe must be rearranged to replace damaged areas.
 The goal is to create a natural-looking earlobe that can support earrings again in the future.

 The procedure is usually performed using a local anesthetic in the office.
-Sedation is not necessary for the vast majority of patients unless the damage to the earlobes is extensive.
+Sedation is not necessary for the vast majority of patients.

 What to Expect After Earlobe Repair